mba1398/git_learning/rename-folder.md

 Thus, you want to change the folder's name.
 You can do it like this.

-- Fisrt: click the edit menu
+- Fisrt: Click the edit menu.

 ![图片](./image/git01.png)

-- Second: you can see the change.
+- Second: You can see the change.

 ![图片](./image/git02.png)

-- Third:
+- Third: Place the cursor to the left of the first word of the file name.

 ![图片](./image/git03.jpg)

-- 4th: click backspace menu,
+- 4th: Press Backspace menu, edit the floder's name, split folder and file with `/`

 ![图片](./image/git04.png)

-- 5th:
+- 5th: Save your change.

 ![图片](./image/git05.png)